 Cyber liability coverage is not a standard coverage and varies significantly among carriers, so make sure you know what you need, and it’s clear what you’re buying.

 Invest in learning about cyber liability coverage, including data breach coverage.
 This valuable coverage typically includes:

-- Legal services, public relations, data breach ransom, and more.
+- Legal services, public relations, cyber extortion response costs and more.